ria8651/disk-scanner/README.md

 Status: **Engine plus a native macOS front end.** Read-only — nothing is ever deleted; the app answers *what would happen if you did*.

+![The app showing ~/Downloads: a nested treemap on the left, and an inspector reporting 18.13 GiB allocated but 17.99 GiB actually freed, split into what is yours, what clones hold, and what a snapshot has pinned.](assets/screenshot.png)

 ## The problem, measured

 Every claim below was measured on a real 500 GB Apple-silicon Mac running